 Perhaps the most important of these is to gather your medical records and collect your family health history.
 You should get information about medical conditions among your siblings, parents, aunts, uncles, cousins, grandparents, children and grandchildren.

-Focus on the medical records of those family members who are affected by a genetic condition.
+Focus on the medical records of those family members who are affected by a genetic condition or the condition about which you are concerned.
 And don’t forget to include your own health history.

 As part of gathering documentation, gather any genetic test results that you have already taken, and the test results for any family members, if they are available.